landv/gambas/README.md

 ### Invite Unittest

-The simple way to execute the Unittest is, to create another Module, name it "Test" ore something more interesting and make it a Gambas Startclass:
+The simple way to execute the Unittest is to create another module, name it "Test" or something more interesting and make it a Gambas Startclass:

 ----